 Bicycle and Pedestrian Data Collection Program

-SPC launched a pilot bicycle data collection program in summer 2016, which involved collecting short-term automated bicycle counts at locations in the region, including trails and mixed traffic settings.
-The pilot program, which was continued in 2017 and 2018, will provide a foundation for development of an ongoing non-motorized data collection program as well as a counter lending program.
+SPC has launched a pilot bicycle data collection program which involved collecting short-term automated bicycle counts at locations in the region, including trails and mixed traffic settings.
+The pilot program will provide a foundation for development of an ongoing non-motorized data collection program as well as a counter lending program.

 Panhandle Trail, Washington County.